-Review of Communication Research (RCR) is committed with open-access science.
+Review of Communication Research (RCR) and its publisher, the International Society for Interdisciplinary Communication Studies, are committed to open-access science.
 We believe that scholars and students from low-income countries or small academic institutions as well as citizens not adscripted to a research institution should have access to scientific knowledge.
-In this sense, it is of special interest that literature reviews are open access since those articles review the state of knowledge about a topic in a specific moment in time.
+In this sense, it is of special interest that literature reviews are open access since those articles review the state of knowledge about a topic at a specific moment in time.

 RCR has grown and has fixed costs that must be covered to keep our articles open access.
 For example, we need to pay collaborators for their work in the publication process (e.g., website and php update, technical maintenance, article production, DOI registration).
 Therefore, RCR has started to charge for production to keep all its content open access.
 The processing charge is currently 300 EU (Value-Added Tax, VAT, included) + 10 EU for the PayPal commission.
 The amount in USD is 360 + 10 for the PayPal commission.
 Our production charge is valid for the manuscripts submitted during the years 2021 and 2022.

 We try to keep the processing charge as low as possible.
-In fact, other open-access journals in the Communication field charge between 700 and 800 USD, VAT excluded, when the articles they publish have half or one third of the lenght of the articles we publish.
+In fact, other open-access journals in the Communication field charge between 700 and 800 USD, VAT excluded, when the articles they publish have half or one-third of the length of the articles we publish.
 Publishing a longer article involves more effort for the editorial and technical staff.